inet-framework/inet/doc/src/developers-guide/ch-udp.rst

 The localAddress/localPort combination must be unique.

 When a packet arrives from the network, first its error bit is checked.
-Erronous messages are dropped by the UDP component.
+Erroneous messages are dropped by the UDP component.
 Otherwise the application bound to the destination port is looked up, and the decapsulated packet passed to it.
 If no application is bound to the destination port, an ICMP error is sent to the source of the packet.
 If